pitomba/spriter/README.md

 [![PyPI version](https://pypip.in/v/spriter/badge.png)](https://pypip.in/v/spriter/)
 [![Downloads number](https://pypip.in/d/spriter/badge.png)](https://crate.io/packages/spriter/)

-Pitomba
+Spriter
 --------

-Pitomba is a simple and flexible sprite generator for CSS, using Python.
+Spriter is a simple and flexible dynamic sprite generator for CSS, using Python.
 It can process CSS both synchronous and asynchronous as it provides classes to be used in your python code and also a watcher that listens to your filesystem and changes CSS and sprite as soon as a static is changed.